winglang/wing/docs/docs/04-standard-library/02-std/api-reference.md

 - *Type:* num

-returns the day of month in the local machine time or in utc (1 - 31).
+Returns the day of month in the local machine time or in utc (1 - 31).

 ---